LCDP Registration

 CONTEXT

 Many people dread having a conversation with another person that may prove to be difficult because it offers criticism, bad news, or touches upon a delicate issue that no one wants to discuss.
 In the work environment, managers and supervisors in particular are faced with these types of difficult conversations around performance on an almost daily basis.
-However, done right, difficult conversations can be extremely productive and help people and organizations to move forward on achieving their goals.
+However, done right, performance discussions can be extremely productive and help people and organizations to move forward on achieving their goals.

 WHAT YOU WILL LEARN